 By definition, a “shipper,” sometimes referred to as the “consignor,” is a person, business, or entity that tenders or “cosigns” the product to the carrier.
-As the shipper, you are the person or business who most often supplies or owns the product.
+As the preferred shipper, you are the person or business that most often supplies or owns the product.

-The shipper is not to be confused with a freight “carrier,” which is a business or a person responsible for transporting the shipper’s product and also responsible for any damage to that product during transport.
+The shipper is not to be confused with a freight carrier, which is a business or a person responsible for transporting the shipper’s product. the freight carrier is also responsible for any damage to that product during transport.

 Shipping can be considered the “spinach” of every business’ wellbeing.
-Although almost anyone would choose a hot fudge sundae over spinach and other vegetables, you realize those veggies are a necessary part of ensuring good health.
+Although almost anyone would choose a hot fudge sundae over spinach and other vegetables, you realize those veggies are a necessary part of staying healthy.

-It is no different for you as a business owner.
-While no business owner relishes the idea of tackling the intricacies of shipping, the “spinach” of running a business, it continues to remain one of the most vital components of business ownership.
+It’s no different for you as a business owner.
+While no business owner relishes the idea of tackling the intricacies of lead times or shipping (the “spinach” of running a business), this is one of the most vital components of owning a business.
 Understanding and following through on good shipping practices will go a long way to protecting the “health” of your business.

-The question: “What is a shipper?” requires that you understand your shipping needs.
+Start by understanding your shipping needs and business practices.
 You know you need to get your product to market, but there are many different shipping options.
-For many shippers, winding down all the choices may seem overwhelming and confusing.
+For many shippers, the options are dizzying and overwhelming.
 There are many different elements to consider before you send your product to market.
 You will want to consider:

 - Your particular type of shipment.

-- How fast you need your product need to be delivered?
+- How fast do you need your product need to be delivered?

 - The size of your shipment.